Here’s The Science Behind Why Your Pet Is Afraid Of Fireworks

 It’s common knowledge by now that fireworks and dogs don’t mix.

 But do you know why?

-Dog owners in the U.K. were surveyed in 2005.
-At least half of them reported their pets were scared of loud noises, and 83 percent were frightened specifically by fireworks.
-According to Business Insider, this survey was validated 5 years later when pet owners in New Zealand were asked the same question.
+According to a survey of U.K. dog owners, at least half of their pets were scared of loud noises; 83 percent were frightened specifically by fireworks.
+According to Business Insider, this survey was validated years later when pet owners in New Zealand were asked the same question.

 The month of July in the United States is accompanied by fireworks in nearly every community in the country.
 Dogs have little choice in the matter, though they have a valid complaint.